-The genitals, nipples, and lips typically get a lot of air time for being the MVPs of erogenous zones-- but if you’re only focusing on these during sexual play, you’re missing out.
+The genitals, nipples, and lips typically get a lot of air time for being the MVPs of erogenous zones -- but if you’re only focusing on these during sexual play, you’re missing out.

 Here are the areas that can turn sex into a full-body experience with a little more attention.

 Sapiosexuals are people who are drawn to intelligence and the mind.
 How cool is that?
 The truth is, the brain is the most powerful sexual organ that humans have.
-Intellectual stimulation can be a great and simple way to arousal.
+Intellectual stimulation can be a great and simple way to heighten arousal.

 Techniques to try: Experiment with some dirty talk for seduction of the mind.
 If you’re solo, try some audio or literary erotica, like (example).
 With a partner, tell them what you love about them (their touch, their taste, the warmth of the body) and why.
-Start with a simple sentence, then work it up from there
+Start with a simple sentence, then work up from there.

 There’s a memorable scene in the film The Intouchables where Phillipe, who has lost all sensation in his lower body due to a paragliding accident, receives an arousing earlobe massage.
 Phillipe had it right: the ears are the unsung heroes of the erogenous zones, and an easy way to get turned on.
 Some people even claim they can climax from stimulation of the ear canal.
 That said, please don’t go sticking your tongue in your partner’s ear without warning.
 An unwarranted wet willy is not cool!

 Techniques to try: Tuck your hair or your partner’s hair behind the ears, running your fingers around the edges.
-Give the earlobes a massage with your thumb and index finger or breathe in and around the ear.
+Give the earlobes a massage with your thumb and index finger or breathe gently in and around the ear.

-Do you remember the good days of hickeys or love bites?
+Do you remember the good old days of hickeys or love bites?
 There’s a reason for it, a study in 2018 found that this body part is a vulnerable place where many people (especially those with vulvas) love to be touched.
 Before diving in, just make sure your partner wants to be touched there by tuning into their body cues or asking for their permission.

 Styles of touch to try: Try small nibbles from the shoulder up to the ears, or gentle kisses up and down the back and nape of the neck.
 Soft licks can also feel mind-blowing.

-Hold up, where is the perineum?
+Hold up, where's the perineum?